melted/nib/doc/rambling.md

 the argument pattern can be accessed, so a match function could be implemented taking a bunch of one argument lambdas, and running the first one that matches the selector.
 That would require pattern guards.

 Should it be possible to make lambdas with several clauses?
 Sounds reasonable since we we want functions with several clauses.
+Yes, because we want to use multiclause lambdas to implement conditionals, and to desugar function bindings to var bindings to lambda.

 syntax for that
 { [a,b] -> a+b; _ -> error "expect a pair" }